New magnesium glycinate + vitamin d3 + vitamin k2 Published May 8, 2026

 Also known as

-magnesium bisglycinate, chelated magnesium glycinate
+magnesium bisglycinate, magnesium diglycinate, chelated magnesium, magnesium glycinate chelate

 vitamin d3

-essential role: primary activecholecalciferol
+essential role: primary activeCholecalciferol

 Mechanism